-Our revenue and results of operations may suffer if we are unable to attract new clients, continue to engage existing clients, or sell additional products and services.
+Our revenue and results of operations may suffer if we are unable to attract new tenants.

-We presently derive our revenue from providing medical related consulting services to related parties and generating rental revenue from our income-producing real estate property in New Jersey.
-Our growth therefore depends on our ability to attract new clients, maintain existing clients and properties and sell additional products and services to existing clients.
-This depends on our ability to understand and anticipate market and pricing trends and our clients' needs and our ability to deliver consistent, reliable, high-quality services.
-Our failure to engage new clients, continue to re-engage with our existing clients or cross-sell additional services could materially and adversely affect our operating results.
+We presently derive our revenue from rental revenue from our income-producing real estate property in New Jersey.
+Our growth therefore depends on our ability to attract new tenants.
+This depends on our ability to understand and anticipate market and pricing trends and our tenants' needs.
+Our failure to attract new tenants could materially and adversely affect our operating results.